Levi-Noa/project_all_files/README.md

 - The system finds all users in the same cluster.
 - It filters users with a high-quality "About" section (score >= 6).
-- The number of filtered users is displayed.

 #### 4️⃣ Generating the AI Prompt